Bearwood Primary School

 We provide support for pupils to improve their emotional and social development in the following ways:

 • We have many strategies which are part of our curriculum and they are embedded in our everyday classroom practice and school ethos.
-These include PSHE, Gerald Awards (for Growth Mindset) and various praise and reward systems
+These include PSHE, weekly Growth Mindset Awards foreach class and various praise and reward systems

 • A weekly assembly where academic and personal successes are celebrated with the whole school